 Any participant feeling claustrophobic or unwell during an Overnight should alert a group leader or Overnight staff member immediately, so he/she can exit the submarine.
 Staff will make every effort possible to make participants comfortable.
 It is the group’s responsibility to bring their own first aid kit and medications for participants.

 Participants wishing to leave the program at any time are free to do so.
 Youth participants cannot leave without being escorted by a chaperone.
 Participants choosing to leave Museum property will not be re-admitted to the Overnight and will not be refunded their registration fee.

 Participants requiring refrigeration of prescription medicines will be accommodated.

 Is there food provided or a place to eat?

 Groups are permitted to eat snacks in the Museum only.
 Dry snacks, as well as bottled water or juice, are recommended.
 Cooking is not available aboard the submarine or Museum.
 Groups are responsible for any spills and clean up.
 Groups will need to provide paper plates, cups, flatware, napkins, etc. Participants should eat dinner prior to your arrival.
 Groups wishing to visit a restaurant for breakfast prior to viewing the Museum exhibits in the morning are welcome to return after their meal to explore the galleries.

 What Should I Pack?

-Each visitor is responsible for bringing his or her own sleeping bag/blanket and pillow, since the bunks on board the submarine do not have sheets or blankets.
-The submarine is now outfitted with heat and air conditioning, however, participants are advised to dress appropriately for the outside weather; layers are suggested.
+Each visitor should bring their own sleeping bag and pillow; the bunks on board the submarine do not have sheets or blankets.
+The submarine is outfitted with heat and air conditioning.
+Participants are advised to dress appropriately for the outside weather; layers are suggested.
 Participants are advised to pack minimally as space on board is limited.

-- including motion sickness medication (The Wisconsin Maritime Museum staff will not dispense any medication or first aid supplies)
+First Aid Kit: including motion sickness medication (The Museum staff will not dispense any medication)